RichardAfolabi/Mining_Social_Network_Data/README.md

 <h1>Mining the Social Web</h1>

+<p>Fork the codes for this project at: https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition</p>

 <p>Mining social network data from Facebook, Twitter, LinkedIn, Google+, Github and others using the networks API.</p>

 <ol>